MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/usage-analytics/enable-usage-analytics.md

 ::: moniker-end

-A análise de uso do Microsoft 365 também está disponível para a Comunidade do governo dos EUA da Microsoft 365.
+A análise de uso do Microsoft 365 ainda não está disponível para a Comunidade do governo dos EUA da Microsoft 365.

 ## <a name="steps-to-enable-microsoft-365-usage-analytics"></a>Etapas para habilitar a análise de uso do Microsoft 365